 After some financial coaching by a retirement planner, and a close friend, Bruce began educating himself in the financial world.
 He started out by studying everything from compound interest to saving on taxes.
 In January 2000 Bruce quit his “day job” and opened up his first office in the Commercial Bank Building on Brand Blvd., in Glendale, CA, providing life insurance products to young families.

 From there, Bruce made another career move and entered the world of radio.
-He can currently be heard on KRLA, and several other So.
-California radio stations, where he hosts “Straight Talk Wealth Radio”.
-Bruce considers himself lucky to be able to help others in areas of financial uncertainty and loves being the voice for so many hard-working savers, like himself, who want to get control of their financial future without their entire retirement outcome being at the mercy of the distant causes and effects of Walt Street hedge funds, and politicians who’s only solution to America’s economy is to put this country further into debt.
+Bruce spent several years at KRLA In Glendale California, plus several other radio stations nationally from time to time, as the host of “Straight Talk Wealth Radio”.
+Most recently, Bruce has had a run of several years on Newstalk 1590 KVTA in Ventura California.
+Bruce considers himself lucky to be able to help others in areas of financial uncertainty and loves being the voice for so many hard-working savers, like himself, who want to get control of their financial future without their entire retirement outcome being at the mercy of the distant causes and effects of the vagaries of Walt Street, and politicians who’s only solution to America’s economy is to put this country further into debt.